Faculty

 COURSE CODE : CHC53315 | CRICOS CODE : 0101256

-This qualification reflects the role of workers who provide services to clients in relation to mental health issues.
-They can provide counselling, referral, advocacy and education/health promotion services.
-These workers are required to have high level specialist knowledge, skills and competencies especially in regard to laws affecting people with mental health issues, the range of services available to them and health issues related to mental health.
+Students will learn to have the required high-level specialist knowledge, skills and competencies, especially in regard to laws affecting people with mental health issues, the range of services available to them and health issues related to mental health.
+Workplace-based placement is a mandatory component of this qualification.

 Licensing/Regulatory Information